Jinglan/lamport/README.md

 # lamport
-python implementation of lamport signatures
+HELLA commented python implementation of lamport signatures for educational use, created as part of cryptoeconomics.study